+Secondary technical training has been reorganized and renewed on 1 September 2013, and then in 2016.

+Environmental protection technical training

+Since the 2016 modification of the National Educational Register the environmental protection and water management sectors have been separated, environmental protection appears separately in the new decree.
+As a result of the modification, there are currently twelve professional qualifications in environmental protection, six of these may be taught in courses.
+One is a professional qualification (Waste Plant Operator, Environmental Protection Associate) and the others are semi-professional qualifications (Waste Purchaser and Waste Manager, Waste Collector and –transporter, Waste separator and -processor).
+Professional qualifications that may be taught at schools obtainable through –professional school- graduation; one is a semi-professional qualification (Waste Purchaser and Waste Manager), one is a technician (Environmental Protection Technician) and five are downstream professional technicians (Waste Management Professional Technician, Environmental Protection Measurement Professional Technician, Nuclear Environment Protection Professional Technician, Municipality Environmental Protection Professional Technician and Nature Protection Professional Technician).
+Of all the agrarian technical schools run by the Ministry there were nine institutions in which secondary level environmental protection course was launched in 2015.

+Water management professional training

+The renewed legal framework for secondary level professional education recognizes the importance of water management, thus it appears once again as a separate professional branch and technical school course.
+Professional responsibility for water management education has been transferred to the Ministry of Interior, the head coordinator of the professional courses is the Minister of Interior, who is responsible for water management.
+As per the latest -−2016−- National Educational Register there are fifteen professional water management qualifications of which eight are semi-professional qualifications that may be taught as educational courses (Sewer Machinery Operator, Bath Machinery Technician, Dam and Sewer Guard, Pump Station Dam Operator and Management Technician, Water Damage Preventer, Water Quality Inspector, Waterworks Operator, Hydrographical Station Operator).
+Of The remaining professional qualification taught through the school system one is skilled labourer (Water Management Worker), one is a basic qualification obtainable through professional school graduation (Water Management Clerk), three are technicians (Water Manager, Water Machinery - and Water Public Utility Technician), and the last two are downstream professional technicians (Water Quality Protector, Water Builder, Hydraulic Builder).

+Secondary school water management education is currently available at sixteen institutions.

 (c) Environmental protection in higher education

-The rules on environmental protection in higher education are laid down in the EMMI regulation 39/2012 (XI.
+• The rules on environmental protection in higher education are laid down in the EMMI regulation 39/2012 (XI.
 21.)

-The III National Environmental Programme (III.
+• The IV National Environmental Programme (IV.
 NKP) set out nine objectives in the area of higher education.

-The environmental protection and environmental awareness criteria have been integrated into the undergraduate and post-graduate training programmes of agricultural, technical and natural science training areas with the appropriate technical content.
+• The environmental protection and environmental awareness criteria have been integrated into the undergraduate and post-graduate training programmes of agricultural, technical and natural science training areas with the appropriate technical content.
 The objectives of the 4.1.2/A TÁMOP (Social Renewal Operational Programme) tender entitled “Curriculum development and content development, particularly in relation to mathematics, natural sciences, technical and informatics (MTMI) training” included content development of the faculties relating to sustainable development, social responsibility and climate change.
 The amount of HUF 1.1 billion was available in the framework of the TÁMOP 4.1.2/C tender entitled “Training of teachers, particularly in relation to mathematics, natural sciences, technical and informatics (MTMI) training and its development”.
 The objectives of the tender included the training of university-college teachers and managers in areas relating to sustainable development, social responsibility and climate change.